Rabies quarantine in the United Kingdom for dogs, cats and ferrets and other animals that are susceptible to rabies.

 After you have chosen suitable premises, you will need to reserve accommodation for your pet.
 We advise that you book well in advance, particularly in the holiday months.
 We also recommend that you agree a contract with the owner of the premises.
 The financial arrangements that you agree are entirely a matter between you and the owner of the quarantine premises.

 When the quarantine premises agree to accept your pet(s) they will usually deal with all documentation on your behalf.
-This will include submitting an application form for an import licence to the Animal Health and Veterinary Laboratories Agency (AHVLA), arranging to collect your pet at the port or airport of landing and clearance through Customs, and safe custody to the quarantine premises.
+This will include submitting an application form for an import licence to the Animal and Plant Health Agency (APHA), arranging to collect your pet at the port or airport of landing and clearance through Customs, and safe custody to the quarantine premises.
 Check this when making the reservation.

 If the quarantine premises are unable to arrange to transport your pet, you will need to reserve the services of an authorised carrying agent.
 The carrying agent will meet your pet at the port or airport of arrival and will be responsible for your pet’s security while in transit to the quarantine premises.
 You may not transport your pet to the quarantine premises yourself.

 If you are unable to reserve government authorised quarantine accommodation then we will not be able to issue a licence for importation of your animal.
-In these circumstances we can only suggest that you might try and make satisfactory arrangements for it to be placed in a good home in the country you are leaving.
+When this happens, we suggest you try and make satisfactory arrangements for your pet to wait until it is compliant with the rules for entry.
+Or you could arrange for it to be placed in a good home in the country you are leaving.

 Approved ports and airports

-Animals entering (from the EU) or leaving UK rabies quarantine may only be landed at, or exported from the following ports or airports:
+Animals entering or leaving UK rabies quarantine may only be landed at, or exported from the following ports or airports:

 - Eurotunnel Folkestone